 NRR made preliminary contact with the BWROG in March 2007 and requested information to support this GI.
-The plan is to hold a meeting with BWROG by June 2007 to discuss their input and identify alternatives for completing part C of the work scope.
+The plan was to hold a meeting with BWROG by June 2007 to discuss their input and identify alternatives for completing part C of the work scope.
 Any resulting decisions on regulatory actions, implementation, and verification depend on the outcome of part C.

 Instead of a meeting with the BWROG, a conference call was held on June 6, 2007 (ML071640257).
 The BWROG informed the staff that no plant specific studies have been done relative to GI-193 issues.
 They did not have any information regarding operability of ECCS pumps when air ingress might lead to void fractions greater than 20 percent.
 Within the first 30 seconds, no information was available on the period of time over which blow-down gas clears the suppression pool.
-However, they did provide references to two research reports from the Nordic Regulatory Authority in Europe (ML071640273 and ML 071640280).
-The significance of the information provided by the BWROG will be evaluated.
+However, they did provide references to two research reports from a the Lappeenranta University of Technology laboratory in Finland (ML071640273 and ML071640280).
+Subsequently, the BWROG informed the staff that further contacts with Finland have been initiated.
+The staff has also independently pursued contact with Finland through the Office of International Programs.
+The significance of the information provided by Finland will be evaluated.